 In contrast, a California DMV hearing in a DUI case is an administrative procedure and deals only with your driving privileges.
 The DMV cannot send you to jail or fine you, but they can suspend your driver's license.

-In this article, our 1 will tell you what to expect during a DMV DUI hearing by explaining the following:
+In this article, our California DUI defense attorneys1 will tell you what to expect during a DMV DUI hearing by explaining the following:

-- 1. What is a DUI DMV Hearing in California?
+- 1. What happens at a DMV hearing?

 - 2. How Can I Win at My DUI DMV Hearing?